boxenjim/Swifties/README.md

 ## Installation
 ### Carthage
 A simple, decentralized dependency manager for Cocoa, [Carthage](https://github.com/Carthage/Carthage) is intended to be the simplest way to add frameworks to your Cocoa application.

+[Install Carthage](https://github.com/Carthage/Carthage#installing-carthage) by downloading the latest stable release

-You can install Carthage with [Homebrew](http://brew.sh/) using the following command:
+or you can install Carthage with [Homebrew](http://brew.sh/) using the following command:

 ```bash
 $ brew update